VedantKejariwal/jade/HOWTO.md

 In addition to the specified inputs in test cases, there are certain inputs reserved by the Jade tool that may prove to be useful for certain assignments.
 A list of the available reserved inputs is shown below, just name your input accordingly and Jade should recognize it and act accordingly.

-- GND: A connection to ground, equivalent to inputting a 0 bit.
+- GND: A connection to ground, equivalent to inputting a 0 bit or using the [Ground Connection](#schematic-tools) tool.
-- VDD: A connection to a power supply, equivalent to inputting a 1 bit.
+- VDD: A connection to a power supply, equivalent to inputting a 1 bit or using the [Power Supply Connection](#schematic-tools) tool.

 ### Handling Multi-Bit Values

 By default, all inputs are assumed to be one-bit values: 0s or 1s.
 Similarly, all output values by default are assumed to be a singular "L" for low or "H" for high (representing a binary 0 and 1 respectively).
 However, there are some cases where you'll need to work with multi-bit inputs and outputs.
 For instance, the test for a module may declare a 32-bit input, and your schematic will need to account for all 32 bits.

 Multi-bit functionality can be achieved by modifying the naming of various inputs and outputs.
-Assuming each input/output of a gate has the same number of bits (or a multiple of the largest mutli-bit value in the gate), the gates will automatically duplicate to account for the increased bit width, so no need to rename the gates, but it may be helpful to double click on the connections between elements to specify the updated bit width.
+Assuming each input/output of a gate has the same number of bits, the gates will automatically duplicate to account for the increased bit width, so no need to rename the gates, but it may be helpful to double click on the connections between elements to specify the updated bit width.

+The exception to this is the multiplexer (mux), which requires a unique 1 or 2-bit 'select' input for a 2-way or 4-way multiplexer respectively (usually the connection on the bottom of the multiplexer).
+The select input is typically duplicated alongside the gate itself to match the bit width of the data inputs and the output.
+In other words, if you have a 4-way multiplexer with 32-bit data inputs, a 2-bit select input, and a 32-bit output, you should end up with 32 4-way multiplexer instances, where each instance has 1-bit data inputs, the original 2-bit select input, and 1-bit outputs.

 Here's the rundown of how you can use the naming scheme to leverage this functionality...